 Local Area & Activities

-The Insect Hotel isn't just a place to stay — it's a gateway to one of the most biodiverse regions on the planet.
+The Insect Hotel isn't just a place to stay.
+It's a gateway to one of the most biodiverse regions on the planet.
 Step outside your chamber and the Western Cape unfolds before you.

 The Landscape